Where Can You Find the Best Vineyards in Italy?

 There are over 300 different wine regions in Italy, with each one offering subtle but distinct flavors and personalities in the wine they produce.
 While a comprehensive visit to each of Italy’s wine regions may require longer than a single vacation, there are some locations that you certainly should not miss.

-For those looking to experience a wine tasting vacation in Italy, there is a range of options depending on your own personal tastes.
+For those looking to experience a wine tasting holiday in Italy, there is a range of options depending on your own personal tastes.
 For lovers of sparkling wines, the alpine lakes around the Lombardy region improve the quality of the soil, producing world-class sparkling Chardonnay and Pinot Nero.
 Delivering some of the very best dessert wines is the gorgeous island of Sicily, and for those that adore full-bodied red wines, there is perhaps no better region than the sun-kissed sprawling landscapes of Tuscany.

 Truly a paradise for those passionate about vino, Italy perhaps makes for one of the very best locations for wine vacations.
 A tour of these regions, equally matched in their natural beauty and in the quality of the wine they produce, is simply a must-add to your Italian vacation itinerary.